How to Grow Mahonia

 Which Mahonia to grow?

 The most commonly grown type of Mahonia is upright and tall, but in fact there are many varieties with of different sizes, although all tend to be fast growing.
+There are a number of very attractive scented varities.
 The group of Mahonia known as M. x media are all upright varieties and illustrated below above center and right is 'Charity' which has lovely yellow fragrant flowers.
-There are also a low growing varieties, Mahonia repens, which grow up to 30cms, illustrated in the image below right and can be used as ground cover.
+There is also a low growing variety, Mahonia repens, which grow up to 30cms, illustrated in the image below and can be planted as ground cover.

 The most popular varieties grown in UK gardens are: